 While newlyweds’ minds should be on their immediate future together, imagining what could happen in case of a divorce may be beneficial in a number of ways.
 While often viewed as unromantic, a prenup contract could actually contribute to a harmonious relationship free from doubt or bitterness, and the services of a dedicated Marietta lawyer could help facilitate that happy resolution.

 For instance, local courts would not consider any property brought into the marriage as belonging to both parties, but a couple would be considered joint owners of anything acquired during the marriage itself.
 A home, a car, or anything else of value that both parties purchase together would be subject to equitable distribution.

 However, a prenuptial contract could render this process moot.
 If the two parties enter a prenup that makes a preemptive and fair decision on how to resolve these issues, the court would likely consider the matter settled.
 This can serve to greatly shorten any potential divorce case, saving both parties thousands of dollars and a great deal of stress.

 As a result, a pre-marital agreement could help prevent a marriage from becoming a nasty, contentious battle.
 When both parties are aware of the consequences of divorce and the key issues of that divorce are already settled, the chances of the marriage dissolving may decrease dramatically.

 Any marriage is a serious legal matter that should never be taken lightly.
 Even if you and your partner are madly in love and possess little in terms of assets at the time of your marriage, circumstances may change, and serious questions may arise later on.
 As such, it could benefit both of you to enter into a prenup that would provide certainty and stability.

 A Marietta prenuptial agreements lawyer can help identify your goals, put those goals on paper, and create a legally enforceable document that would protect your legal rights in the event of divorce.
-Contact our team today to discuss your options.
+Contact our team today to discuss your options with a professional.